refraction-ray/iastu-hpc2-manual/administrators/toolchains/spack.md

 For other packages, one can install by spack local pip.
 First you should `spack install py-pip ^python@ver`.
 Then to use this pip, you should load `py-pip` AND `py-setuptools`.
 The second one is necessary for pip to work.
 Then `pip install` can work as expected and all packages are in spack local site-packages directory, which can be used directly by spack python without load (on contrast of the packages managed in the first approach).

+**Updates:** Just use intel python and intel conda enviroment as the standard workflow.

 ### Intel

 See [doc](https://spack.readthedocs.io/en/latest/build_systems/intelpackage.html) for workflow to manage intel family, especially parallel studio.